Seal: A Lesson In Lupus

 Seal Henry Olusegun Olumide Adeola Samuel, better known as the platinum singing artist, Seal, has sold out huge arenas all over the world to hear him sing.
 His strong, angelic voice has brought him a number of hits including the song the world loves, “Kiss From A Rose.”

 When people see Seal, it’s hard not to notice the scarring on his face.
 Although there have long been rumors as to the cause of the scars on his face, they are the result of a type of lupus called discoid lupus erythematosus (DLE) – a condition that specifically affects the skin above the neck.

-Seal has a form of lupus called discoid lupus erythematosis (DLE), a form of lupus that mainly attacks the skin and usually affects young people.
+DLE is a form of lupus that usually affects young people.
 Intense inflammation develops in the skin, particularly in sun-exposed areas.
 If not treated aggressively with sun protection and anti-inflammatory medicines, “Seal-style” scarring can result.

 Lupus is a condition where the immune cells attack various body tissues.

 Seal has revealed in interviews that he was afflicted with this syndrome as a teen.
 Not only did DLE cause Seal’s cheek scars, but he had significant scalp involvement, causing hair loss.
 Thankfully, the singer’s condition has been in remission for years, though his scars remain.